 As always, Almodóvar’s characterization is absolutely wonderful.
 All of the characters in the movie are morally and ethically complex, committing some actions that aren’t traditionally sympathetic, but coming off as entirely human.
 Even though the things the protagonist does aren’t the most likable, the audience will almost pity the character nonetheless.

 Antonio Banderas gives what is perhaps a career-best performance in the lead role.
 He brings so much humanity and vulnerability to the character that Almodóvar’s poeticism is able to come to life in ways unlike ever before.
 He is surrounded by an excellent supporting cast including Penélope Cruz and Asier Etxeandia, the latter of whom is not receiving nearly enough attention for his phenomenal turn.

 Visually, the film has all the unique stylistic decisions typical of Almodóvar’s movies.
 The use of color is vibrant and the cinematography is gorgeously composed to the extent that any frame from the film could be seen as a work of art on its own.
 From the script to the visuals, this movie is undeniably and unmistakably Almodóvar’s, and it is all the better for it.

-Decidedly personal, Pain & Glory is an excellent exploration of art and the creative process.
+Decidedly personal, Pain and Glory is an excellent exploration of art and the creative process.
 Thanks to a poetic script, excellent performances, and brilliant direction from auteur Pedro Almodóvar, this is a truly unforgettable film.

-Pain & Glory is now in theaters.
+Pain and Glory is now in theaters.